 Judge Friedlander is former co-chairman of the Indiana Supreme Court’s Commission on Race and Gender Fairness.
 He is a member of the Indiana State and American Bar associations; American Judicature Society; and the Indiana Judges Association.
 He is a graduate of New York University’s Appellate Judges Institute of Judicial Administration.
 Judge Friedlander is a past member of the Board of Directors of the Indiana State Bar Association and past chair of its Young Lawyers Section.
 He is also a Fellow of the Indiana State Bar Foundation.
 He has previously been active in the American Bar Association’s Judicial Division (Standing Committee on Minorities in the Judiciary) as well as many other areas of the bar, including the Indianapolis Bar Association and the Indianapolis Bar Foundation.

 Judge Friedlander stays actively involved at his alma mater by serving on the Dean’s Advisory Board of the College of Arts and Sciences.
 He also serves on the Board of Directors of the Indiana University Foundation.
 Judge Friedlander was honored by the IU School of Law as a member of its Academy of Law Alumni Fellows.

 Judge Friedlander also remains actively involved in Hamilton County community efforts.
 He was a member of the local organizing committee for the 1991 PGA Championships, the 2005 Solheim Cup, the 2002 World Basketball Championships; and is a founder of the Carmel Youth Soccer Association.

-Judge Friedlander, who was retained on the Court of Appeals by non-partisan retention election in 1996 and 2006, is married and has two children and four grandchildren.
+Judge Friedlander was retained on the Court of Appeals by non-partisan retention election in 1996 and 2060.
+He is married and has two children and four grandchildren.